The Insurance Weapon: How Seven P&I Clubs Closed the Strait of Hormuz

 Russian crude and the sanctions arbitrage.
 Russia’s seaborne crude exports, already operating under a Western price cap and shadow fleet insurance, have suddenly become the most competitively insured barrels in the market.
 Russian crude does not transit Hormuz.
 The “shadow fleet” already operates outside the P&I club system, using opaque insurers in Dubai, Mumbai, and Hong Kong.
 India has surged Russian crude purchases to 1.37 million barrels per day, up 30% from February.
 Urals crude has flipped from a $13/bbl discount to a $4-5/bbl premium on a delivered basis.
 The insurance weapon designed to close Hormuz is inadvertently financing Russia’s war economy.

 Red Sea risk repricing.
 Saudi Arabia’s bypass strategy, tripling Red Sea exports via Yanbu to 2.5 million barrels per day, has created a new insurance flashpoint.
 Yanbu-loaded tankers must transit the Bab el-Mandeb strait, where Houthis have demonstrated persistent anti-ship capability with Iranian-supplied drones and missiles.
-War-risk premiums for Red Sea transits, already elevated from the 2024-2025 Houthi campaign, are now climbing further as higher-value VLCC cargoes make these tankers more attractive targets.
-The P&I clubs have not withdrawn Red Sea coverage yet, but the Listed Area designation remains in effect.
-If Houthis escalate attacks on Yanbu-loaded tankers, the insurance weapon could close the Saudi bypass route and collapse the only significant workaround to the Hormuz closure.
+On March 28, this risk materialized: Houthis formally joined the war, launching ballistic missiles at Israel and threatening to close Bab el-Mandeb itself.
+A Houthi deputy information minister stated explicitly: “Closing the Bab al-Mandeb strait is among our options.”
+The Saudi East-West Pipeline’s 2.5 million barrels per day bypass now runs through a Houthi fire zone.
+War-risk premiums for Red Sea transits, already elevated from the 2024-2025 Houthi campaign, are climbing further as VLCCs loaded at Yanbu carry $200 million in crude at current prices.
+The P&I clubs have not withdrawn Red Sea coverage yet, but the Listed Area designation remains in effect and the dual-chokepoint risk is now operational, not theoretical.
+If Houthis escalate from missiles-at-Israel to missiles-at-tankers, the insurance weapon could close the Saudi bypass route and collapse the only significant workaround to the Hormuz closure.

 Northern Sea Route.
 The Arctic route from Russia’s Pacific coast to East Asia, historically a niche passage open only in summer months, is attracting speculative interest as a Hormuz-independent pathway.
 Chinese and Russian state shippers have expanded icebreaker capacity in recent years.
 The route is currently ice-bound and will not be viable until June-July, but if the Hormuz crisis extends into Q3 2026, expect accelerated investment in Arctic shipping infrastructure and insurance products.